St. Peter's Nursery

 After lunch, when the morning children have been collected the remaining children have the afternoon to continue with a range of activities.
 After tidying up at around 2.20pm, they gather together for a story before getting ready for home.

-For further information about routines and expectations in Nursery, please click on the link below to read the 2017 Nursery Parents' Handbook.
+For further information about routines and expectations in Nursery, please click on the link below to read the Nursery Parents' Handbook.
+The new updated handbook will be uploaded shortly.